 Hej!
-I am going to talk about my first assignment.
+I am going to talk about my first assignment in my Urban Design Studio Course.
 Before our class dove into our main design project, we were required to do some analysis of our site in Nørrebro.
 The objective was to collect as much understanding about the site and its surrounding context before the initial design work began.

 There are many approaches to conduct a site analysis:

 As for me, I chose the engagement methods, in a groups of three.
 My group members were Logan and Emily.
 We needed to set up a temporary installation or an activity to engage with people currently using the site.
 The goal is to investigate how people respond with our intervention at the site.
 At the same time, how the intervention has changed the space.

 After a few days of discussion and planning, we decided to construct a bench on site using unwanted wood pallets.
 This was because the site was lacked of resting spaces.
 On the day of the construction, we arrived at our site and saw lots of human activity.
 People were hanging out around the bench, vehicles were using the roads frequently, cyclists used the site for bicycle parking, and pedestrians walked around the site.

 First, we went to the nearest hardware store to collect unwanted wood pallets.
 After getting the owner’s permission, we brought a few unwanted wood pallets to our site.

 Next, we deconstructed the wood pallets using claw hammer and saw.
 By deconstructing the wood pallets, we reused the remaining woods to construct parts of the wooden bench.